Students in the general arts program take creative writing, introduction to acting, environmental studies, and three electives.

 Students also choose one visual arts elective, one music elective and one additional elective.
 View the complete list of elective options.

 - One visual arts elective.
-Options include digital arts, ceramics, drawing, metals, painting, photography, sculpture, printmaking, fibers, book arts
+Options include digital arts, ceramics, drawing, metals, 2-D mixed media, sculpture, fibers, artist books

 - One music elective.
 Options include choir, electronic/computer music, instrument exploration, music theory, and more.